 "At that time, I was a little too young to understand or appreciate what he was doing.
 But as I've grown and matured in this great game of baseball, I feel like people like Roberto Clemente have set a great stepping stone and have allowed players and fans to come together and do some great things in communities."

 He also stressed that donating time is equally as important as the financial side of charity.

 "It's not always money," he said.
 "Money helps.
 Money is great.
 But you know what?
 Everybody has time and everybody has a talent.
 When you find that out in your life, it doesn't matter when you find it out.
 But when you find what those talents are and you find the time to help in the community, by doing these things, you can set great examples.
 I think that's what we strive to do in our community, the great community of Seattle."

 Alyson Footer is a reporter for MLB.com.
-This story was not subject to approval by Major League Baseball or its clubs.Dr King (1929-68): A dream is forgotten unless others carry on.
+This story was not subject to approval by Major League Baseball or its clubs.Dr King (1929-68): Make the Dream a Reality.

 Baseball has a lot of 'good guys' in the sport and Moyer's one of them.
 He's deserving of it.